• Skip to primary navigation

 Instructions

-• Bake 15-20 minutes or until biscuit topping is golden brown.
+• Bake until golden.
+Place the skillet in the oven and bake for 20 to 25 minutes or until the topping is golden brown.

 Tried this recipe?Mention @prettydeliciouslife or tag #PDLrecipes!